cedricholz/Python-Cryptocurrency-Scraper-Trader/README.md

 9. Test that it works by running example_reddit_bit.py

+10. In Main create new file called held_coins.json and fill it with {}

 Do work in main.py

 Libraries to install through with pip and gitbash: